SCNU203/GeoQA-/README.md

 # GeoQA-Plus
-Download GeoQA+ benchmark [<a href="https://drive.google.com/file/d/1KL4_wIzr3p8XSKMkkLgYcYwCbb0TzZ9O/view?usp=sharing">Google Drive</a>]
+Download GeoQA+ benchmark [<a href="https://drive.google.com/file/d/1d0fmH90BD3gTftlI59XQwy1dKC7SWMUd/view?usp=drive_link">Google Drive</a>]
-Download the data.zip, move it to GeoQA+/data/GeoQA2.2 path, and unzip it. json-image_files contains all Original problems we collected, GeoQA-train.pk is the training set of GeoQA, Mix-train.pk are the training set after mixing our newly annotated problems with GeoQA-train.pk，Backtrans-train.pk is the training set after performing data augmentation on Mix-train, new-test.pk is the test set formed by our new dataset.
+Download the GeoQA.rar(If it need permission please contact this e-mail address to get it: jiecao@m.scnu.edu.cn, You can also contact this email address for any other issues), move it to GeoQA+/data/GeoQA2.2 path, and unzip it.
+GeoQA-train.pk is the training set of GeoQA, Mix-train.pk are the training set after mixing our newly annotated problems with GeoQA-train.pk，Backtrans-train.pk is the training set after performing data augmentation on Mix-train, new-test.pk is the test set formed by our new dataset.
 When using data files as training sets make sure to rename the corresponding data files to "train.pk".
 # Environment
 pip install -r requirement.txt